canonical-ols/talisker/docs/gunicorn.rst

 Basic Usage
 -----------

-Gunicorn is wsgi server used by Talisker.
+Gunicorn is the wsgi server used by Talisker.
 To use it, simply use the Talisker wrapper in place of regular gunicorn script.

 .. code-block:: bash